-Figure .
+Figure 5.
 Sign interpreter sizes (from left to right: small, medium, big)

-The users also had the option to switch off or turn on the sign interpreter video by pressing the red button on the TV remote control.
-Last but not least, the layout mode could be changed from "overlay" to "side-by-side" mode, by pressing the yellow button on the remote, as presented in Figure 4.
+The users also had the option to switch off or turn on the sign interpreter video by pressing the red button on the TV remote control as a demonstration of how the presented solution could be switched on and off on a smart TV while watching a regular TV channel.
+Last but not least, the layout mode could be changed from "overlay" to "side-by-side" by pressing the yellow button on the TV remote control, as presented in Figure 6.